luzbetak/opencv-face-recognition/README.md

 ## Dependencies
 - [OpenCV](https://opencv.org/): Ensure you have OpenCV installed and set up to run C++ applications that use the OpenCV library.

-## How to Run
-(Note: Execution instructions should be added here based on the project's build and run requirements.)

-## License
-(Note: License information should be added here if available.)